 We are proud to be a hub in our community, and want to support the great activities going on around us.
 If you are organising a fundraiser or other community event within the area we serve, we might be able to help you out with a donation of produce, a goody bag of shopping or some gift vouchers to raffle.
-This is in addition to our 1% fund, from which we can make more substantial donations to co-operatives, charities and community and activist groups.
+This is in addition to our 1% fund, from which we can make more substantial donations to co-operatives, community groups and activist movements.
 If you’d like to request an in-kind donation drop us an email including your organization’s name, address, the date & time of event, what it’s for, the approximate attendance, and contact information.
 Please get in touch at least 4 weeks in advance of your event.

 We may also be able to publicise your event on social media or on the boards in the shop.
 This is also true for local likeminded campaigns and community projects.
 We can’t promise as it depends on staff time and noticeboard capacity, but if you’d like us to try and do this, please include a request for this in your email.
 Don’t forget, we also have a customer noticeboard outside the shop that is open to all – just drop off your flier (A5 or smaller) and we’ll try and squeeze it in.

 Talks & presentations

 We are keen to spread the word about co-operative ownership and alternative business models, and from time to time are able to attend meetings or events to talk about the business.
 As not that many of us are keen public speakers, we are limited in terms of how many we can commit to, but it’s worth an ask!

 Each year we are invited by the business departments of both Manchester and Liverpool Universities to talk to business and retail marketing students about our model, this is something we’re keen to do more of so that students leave university knowing that there are less dog-eat-dog alternatives out there for those with an interest in business and enterprise!